The Judge (2014 film): Development

 The script was originally written by Nick Schenk.
 In March 2011, the script was to be rewritten by David Seidler.
 In April 2013, Bill Dubuque was enlisted to rewrite it.
 The casting of Robert Duvall, Vincent D'Onofrio, Vera Farmiga, and Dax Shepard was reported in March 2013.
 The studios had expressed an interest in Jack Nicholson playing Joseph, but Nicholson turned down the role and it was given to Duvall.
-Meester joined the cast in April 2013.
+Leighton Meester joined the cast in April 2013.